EVENFinancial/play-compile-time-di-example/README.md

-# Compile Time DI Example
+# Play Compile Time DI Example

-A example app that exhibits the use of compile-time.
+An example Play app that exhibits the use of compile-time dependency injection.
 Written for the sake of a series of posts on the [Even Financial Engineering Blog](https://medium.com/even-financial-engineering):

 1. [Introduction](https://medium.com/even-financial-engineering/compile-time-di-in-play-c89b63a33643)
 2. Implementation (_coming soon_)